alephium/www/src/content/news/the-hitchhiker-s-guide-to-alephium-s-community-3e5d2dc41ca8/index.md

 ---
 date: 2023-12-29T09:40:10.375000Z
-description: We are thrilled to see many new faces in our community!
-Alephium community channels have recently grown tremendously, and we thought it…
+description: "The Hitchhiker's guide to Alephium's community: We are thrilled to see many new faces in our community!
+Alephium community channels have grown tremendously."
-spotlight: false
+seoDescription: "Alephium Hitchhiker's guide to community - new faces and growing channels.
+Community guide for navigating various channels and finding information."
 featuredImage: image_b1b0cc53a2.png
 title: The Hitchhiker’s guide to Alephium’s community
 ---